sfyll/sfyll.github.io/blog_post/ethereum-blockspace-an-alternative-future/index.md

 ## **MEV-Awareness**
 <p></p>
 <br>
 From a protocol perspective, MEV is a form of leakage.
 Indeed, the extra subsidy that goes to the proposer is value that could have been captured by the protocol itself, and protocols have become well aware of that.
-Take Uniswap, for example, which is now mostly focusing on patching these leaks as put forward by <a href="https://open.spotify.com/episode/4pn7UD3LIpzCSTOZfUv8dB?si=d7a8814e169d4c78">Dan Robinson</a>.
+Take Uniswap, for example, which is now mostly focusing on patching these leaks as put forward by <a href="https://open.spotify.com/episode/4pn7UD3LIpzCSTOZfUv8dB?si=d7a8814e169d4c78" target="_blank">Dan Robinson</a>.
 <p></p>
 <br>
 Indeed, Uniswap X will allow for the de-duplication of arbitrage transactions, as market makers and users will agree on a price off-chain and just settle on-chain, thereby removing the backrunning leg.
 On the other hand, hooks create the ability to kick back the extracted value to any desired entity.